 What the DASH diet lacks in social media buzz, it more than makes up for with a research-based eating plan.

-Sure, everyone at your exercise class is always talking about the benefits of eating “paleo” and your social media feeds may light up with the diet of the moment, but have you heard of the DASH diet?
+Sure, you may hear a lot about the benefits of eating “paleo” and your social media feeds may light up with the diet of the moment, but have you heard of the DASH diet?
 Read on to learn the basics.

 What does DASH stand for?